google/atheris/hall_of_fame.md

 decoding some internationalized domain names incorrectly. [İ᷹.com](İ᷹.com), for example.
-This could result in a domain name that resolves to a different website depending on who accesses it, and (if a legitimate website ever uses such characters), could allow someone to impersonte that website to any tool using libidn2.
+This could result in a domain name that resolves to a different website depending on who accesses it, and (if a legitimate website ever uses such characters), could allow someone to impersonate that website to any tool using libidn2.

 ## Denial of Service errors